-When I adopted the Ahimsa (do no harm) philosophy 3 years ago, I had no idea how much it would turn my world upside down.
+When I adopted the Ahimsa (do no harm) philosophy 6 years ago, I had no idea how much it would turn my world upside down.
 As my business has grown, I have delved deeper into Ahimsa and the journey has been transformational for me personally, as well as for my business.

-I began by evaluating my relationships then broadened it to include my relationship with myself, the companies I do business with and my relationship with my mother – the Earth.
+I began by evaluating my relationships, then broadened it to include my relationship with myself, the companies I do business with and my relationship with my mother – the Earth.
 I realised it’s nearly impossible in the 21st Century not to harm someone even before I’ve had my breakfast.
-For example – the company I bought my herbal tea from had a beautiful “face” but a black, corporate, greedy heart causing poverty and suffering to communities and deforestation in Sri Lanka.
+For example – the company I used to buy my herbal tea from had a beautiful “face” but a black, corporate, greedy heart causing poverty and suffering to communities and deforestation in Sri Lanka.
 Frankly, I would like to see them change their ways or go out of business, so I did the only thing I could do – I changed supplier.
 Over the years, I have continued to change suppliers towards more ethical, local suppliers as I’ve found them.

 In 2010 I started making my own herbal decoctions, scrubs and salves from natural plants and oils.
 This was after I discovered my expensive ‘natural’ beauty products were being tested on animals.
-I had no idea when I bought them and binned them in disgust.
+I did not know this at the time I bought them and binned them in disgust.
 I learned that a company can test their products on animals, wait 2 years and then market their products as “not tested on animals”.
 What?!
 The more I researched, the heavier my heart grew.
 What I can’t make myself, I source from the companies below.

-I began seeking alternatives.
-I don’t think many people are aware of the many herbs and plants nearing extinction because of the beauty and health industries.
-I don’t want to have any part in this so I simply switched to small, ethical companies.
+I don’t think many people are aware that many herbs and plants are nearing extinction because of the beauty and health industries.
+I don’t want to have any part in this, so I simply switched to small, ethical companies.
 In 2017 I began sourcing my massage oils from NHR Organics who use only ethically grown, food grade essential oils and herbs in their gentle massage oils.
 Their oils don’t contain preservatives or emulsifiers and are 100% plant based.
 Working with the energy of these beautiful oils has greatly enhanced my treatments.